tdwg/bdq/tg2/_review/docs/maintenance/index.md

 ### 3.2 Additions to Test Validation Data
 The Test Validation Data provides a minimal suite of Darwin Core records to test the pathways through each Test Specification.
 The addition of edge cases to the existing Test Validation Data is RECOMMENDED.
 The addition of Validation Test Data for new Tests is REQUIRED.

 The Test Validation Data uses CSV format.
 There are two versions of the Validation Test Data.
 The original compressed format version [link] has a single column containing the values for the relevant Information Elements.
 This file is transformed by xxx into an expanded version [link] where each Information Element forms a separate column.
 The transfomred version is simpler to use by the testing framework.
 It is easier to edit the compressed version of the Test Validation Data to change an existing record or add one or more new records.
-This compressed version of the file contains columns of information for each record (e.g., link to test, Label, Dimension) that SHOULD be helpful in understanding the context of the focus columns of Input.data, Output.data, Response.status and Response.result.
+This compressed version of the file contains columns of information for each record (e.g., link to Test, Label, Dimension) that SHOULD be helpful in understanding the context of the focus columns of Input.data, Output.data, Response.status and Response.result.
 The Response.comment MUST describe the reason for the Response.status.

 Additions to the Test Validation Data are best done by copying and pasting an existing record and editing the content of the new record.
 Within the (compressed) Test Validation, note that the DataID is unique, so additions MUST NOT re-use an existing DataID value.